iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___2.7.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.cdc.general 2 reviews"/>
 </p>

+> Didn't use this app much so I can't tell you much about it..you gonna have to try it and decide for yourself.... good luck...<br> :date: __2020-06-07 15:28:34__

 > I hear the very Patriot Japanese have a Voluntary CoVid19 website where they have the option to report if they feel sick or well and their accurate tracking, voluntarily.
 Scientists says this raw data would be useful.
 So which Politicians are again standing in the way of Public Health and Progress??<br> :date: __2020-05-25 06:30:00__